Why Donkeys Make Excellent Pets

 Taking care of my donkey is quite a bit of effort, but it's my hobby.
 I don't do lots of the things that other people do for fun.
 I don't have a cell phone or cable TV.
 I don’t travel or skydive or go square dancing.
 I care for my animals and read books from the library and watch movies.
 In the spring and summertime I garden.
 Keeping a donkey requires a lot of work, but it's worth it.

-I named him Ray.
 I grew up with horses, donkeys, and mules, and caring for an equine is very satisfying to me.
 In fact, with Ray to take care of, I feel more like my true self than I have at any other time in my adult life.
 If you don't have equine experience, you probably have no way of understanding it, but people who know and love horses, donkeys, and mules will understand in a heartbeat.

 What Are Donkeys Like?